Hi, I'm Toby Brown.

 Current Research

-I am in the management group of MAUVE, a large program using the MUSE instrument on the Very Large Telescope.
+MAUVE is a large program using the MUSE instrument on the Very Large Telescope.
 This project uses incredible data to understand the influence of the environment on the gas-star formation cycle of cluster galaxies during their infall.

 Research at Herzberg